BuildingXwithJS/building-data-science-with-js/Services.md

 Processing:
 - `corenlp-processing-service` - processing service that calculates sentiments for given article using CoreNLP
 - Entitiy Extraction - FOX
-- Keywords - ?
+- `keywords-processing-service` - processing service that calculates keywords and keyphrases for given article using retext module
-- Summary - ?
+- `summary-processing-service` - processing service that generates summary for given article using node-summary module

 Enrichment:
 - Wikidata links - ?